-Alissa Kennedy - San Diego, CA
+Alissa Rose - San Diego, CA

 My hooping style fuses flexibility and grace with circus style multi hoop tricks, acrobatics and off the body tricks.
 I specialize in single and double hoop roaming acts and on stage dance hooping for events.
 I’m an aspiring contortionist.
 I can even lick my elbow.
 Really.
 I have a rhythmic influence to my hooping.
 Basically I’ve taken lots of yoga and contortion classes and every time I learn a new trick I just try to stick a hoop on it and sometimes cool things happen.
 I love multiple hoops with structured circus style tricks and combos, but I also love going with the flow and responding to the music to let it move me.
 I’m a member of the San Diego based troupe The Hoop Unit.
 I’m also connected with Circus Mafia.

 I enjoy hooping and performing because I like to connect with people and to have the chance to brighten their day and show them some cool tricks!
 To be honest, sometimes I like to creep people out too (when the context is appropriate of course, hehe).
 Basically, I just love giving people unique visual experiences and to shake up the norm.
 Recently I spent a year and a half in Chicago.
 My experiences street performing were really interesting.
 There were lots of tourists, but sometimes I would perform in large business areas.
 I could tell that some people would come out of their skyscrapers just to watch me on their lunch break.
 They were excited to see something different that day to shake up their routine.
 I like to deliver the unexpected.